JeanRiffel/JeanRiffel/README.md

 ____________________________________________________________________________________________________________________________
 You are welcome 👋 🏳️‍🌈 😃

-My name is Jean from 🇧🇷, I have been working as software developer since 2006.
+Jean from 🇧🇷 and software developer since 2006.

 Here I want to share my studies and ideas, whether my project can help you in some way please feel free and use it as you want.